-Despite my (reasonably!) youthful looks, I have been involved in entertainment and control systems for well over twenty years now.
+Despite my (reasonably!) youthful looks, I have been involved in entertainment and control systems for over twenty-five years now.

 I began at the very bottom, doing many dirty and horrible jobs as the 'young lad' on installation teams on a wide variety of commercial projects.
 Working with some truly fantastic teachers I was given a thorough grounding in the fundamentals of audio-visual systems.